n-avanthi/AdaptiveLearningMS/README.md

 5.  **Quiz Worker (`quiz-worker`)**:
     *   A background worker process associated with the `quiz-service`.
-    *   Likely handles asynchronous tasks such as grading quiz submissions.
+    *   Handles asynchronous tasks such as grading quiz submissions.
     *   Depends on `quiz-service`, `mongodb`, and `redis`.

 6.  **MongoDB (`mongodb`)**: